-Emma will be supporting the health systems strengthening projects in Southern and Eastern Africa, predominantly those funded by the Liverpool School of Medicine.
+Emma supports the health systems strengthening projects in Southern and Eastern Africa, predominantly those funded by the Liverpool School of Medicine.

 She holds a B.A. in Global Health and International Comparative Studies from Duke University in Durham, North Carolina.